Online High School Courses

 Independent Learners

 The Independent Learning Program offers students flexibility to complete courses on their schedule and is designed for students who are enrolled in other school districts or homeschooling (not seeking a UTHS Diploma).
-From the date of enrollment, students in the Independent Learning Program have 150 days to complete a semester course.
+From the date of enrollment, students in the Independent Learning Program have 140 days to complete a semester course.
 Students who want to accelerate may work through the course more quickly by spending more hours per week in the course.
-Students who need additional time, may pay an extension fee and download and submit a 30-day Course Extension Form by email to edservices@austin.utexas.edu, by fax to 512-471-7853, or request an extension online.
+Students who need additional time, may pay an extension fee and download and submit a 30-day Course Extension Form by email to edservices@austin.utexas.edu or by fax to 512-471-7853.

 UTHS Diploma Program Students